usdigitalresponse/univaf/docs/runbook/postgres.md

 ## Overview

-The application is currently backed my a single PostgreSQL database server managed through AWS RDS.
+The application is currently backed by a single PostgreSQL database server managed through AWS RDS.
 View the web console at: https://us-west-2.console.aws.amazon.com/rds/home?region=us-west-2

 We have "performance insights" turned on, and you can navigate to it from the web console to see overall database load statistics and information about common or slow-performing queries.